jenvii/Craftshop/README.md

-## HandyCrafter marketplace
+# HandyCrafter marketplace
 HandyCrafter is a marketplace for handy people to sell their beautiful work.
-Sellers can list theier products and users can contact the sellers via email, text message or a call.
+Sellers can list their products and users can contact the sellers via email, text message or a call.
 Users logged in as "user" can view products and seller information.
-Users loggen in as a "seller" can do the same things as "user" and also add new handicrafts, edit them, remove them and add new categories for handicrafts.
+Users logged in as a "seller" can do the same things as "user" and also add new handicrafts, edit them, remove them and add new categories for handicrafts.

-# Technologies used
+## Technologies used
 - Java Spring Boot
 - Thymeleaf
 - JUnit tests

-# Screenshots
+## Screenshots
 User's view of products
 ![Screenshot of the app's product view as a user](./screenshots/userview.png) Seller's infromation